Burdickville

 This is a site for launching hand-carried boats and it is also a portage.
 This typically means that to continue paddling down the river past this site you will have to portage your boat around a dam or other obstruction.

-Good places to park are hard to come by at this site.
+Good places to park are hard to come by at Burdickville.
 There is just enough room to pull off and unload your boat and gear, but the area closest to the canoe launch is marked "No Parking" and the road is narrow and closely lined with trees and vegetation in many areas.
 In looking for a place to park, please be considerate of the local residents and make sure your car is not blocking the road or intruding on someone's lawn.
 If you do find a place to park your car it would be a good idea to leave a large note on the dashboard saying you are on a canoe trip and when you will return since this access site is lightly used and people are probably not used to seeing strange cars parked along this road.
-However, the best idea may be to avoid the need to park at this site at all.
+However, the best idea may be to avoid the need to park at this site at all and just treat this is a portage rather than a put-in or take-out.

 The Wood-Pawcatuck River Guide is highly recommended for paddling on the Wood-Pawcatuck river system.